sbernauer/breakwater/README.md

 ## Live streaming to internet services (e.g. Youtube, Twich)

 This should work the same way as streaming to owncast.
-Simply uncomment the `breakwater` command and adopt `--rtmp-address` accordingly.
+Simply uncomment the `breakwater` command and adopt `--ffmpeg-rtmp-address` accordingly.
 I never used this for a longer time period, so happy about feedback!

 # Known issues